Updated October 14, 2021

 From TribLive: Voters still are encouraged to cast ballots by mail in the upcoming election, but there won’t be drop boxes available in satellite locations across Allegheny County like there were during last year’s presidential race.

 To cast your mail-in or absentee ballot, you will need mail your completed ballot to the Elections Division.
 Don’t forget to put a stamp on it!
 While the envelope is larger, a regular, first-class stamp is all you should need.

-You may also mail your completed ballot.
-You need to request a mail-in ballot by Tuesday, October 27th at 5:00 PM.
+You need to request a mail-in ballot by Tuesday, October 26th at 5:00 PM.
 The ballot request must be received by that date and time.
 Any voter may apply for a mail-in ballot.
 There is no reason needed.
-More information can be found here.
+More information on applying can be found here.
 Once you receive your ballot, make sure to follow the instructions carefully.

 After you make your choices:

 - Place your ballot into the envelope that says “Official Election Ballot” and seal it.

 - Place that into the mailing envelope and seal it.